clippycoder/Smartthings-Shabbos-Mode/README.md

 # Hosting:

-The next steps depend on wether you've chosen to self-host (recommended), or host on AWS.
+The next steps depend on whether you've chosen to self-host (recommended), or host on AWS.
+But first, download and unzip the repository.

 ### Self-hosting